-Third, ongoing professional development is necessary to navigate this complex COVID-19 pandemic environment that we are still experiencing during a time when several huge external mandates are requiring our compliance (AB 705, AB 1805, and the Chancellor's "Call to Action").
-Conferences and professional development workshops afford important avenues for faculty to keep current with these new developments so that we can provide optimal instruction to our students.
+Third, ongoing professional development is necessary to navigate several complex external mandates (AB 705, AB 1805, and the Chancellor's "Call to Action").
+Conferences and professional development workshops afford important avenues for faculty to keep current with these new developments so that we can provide optimal instruction for our students.